Schematic Drawings for Water Systems and Legionella Risk Management

-Water system schematics are an essential component to stay on top of legionella risk management schema and are specifically required under Health and Safety legislation and within Health Technical Memorandum to deal with the control of waterborne bacteria.
+Water system schematics are an essential component to stay on top of legionella risk management schemes and are specifically required under Health and Safety legislation and within Health Technical Memorandum to deal with the control of waterborne bacteria.

 What are Water System Schematics?